 A background check will be honored for the duration of enrollment if the student is continuously enrolled.
 A student who has a break in enrollment is required to complete a new background check.
-A break in enrollment is defined as non-enrollment of at least one semester in the DDS curriculum, regardless of whether an official Leave of Absence has been approved for that time period.
+A break in enrollment is defined as non-enrollment of at least one semester in the DDS curriculum, regardless of whether an official Leave of Absence has been approved for that time.
+A new background check is also required for any student who is formally readmitted to the DDS Program (appendix J).

-Falsification of information, including omission of relevant information, may result in denial of admission or dismissal from the SDM.
+Falsification of information, including omission of relevant information, may result in denial of admission or dismissal from the School of Dental Medicine.

-Criminal activity that occurs while a student is in attendance at SDM may result in disciplinary action, including dismissal, and will be addressed pursuant to the policies and procedures set forth in the SDM Student Handbook.
+Criminal activity that occurs while a student attends SDM may result in disciplinary action, including dismissal, and will be addressed pursuant to the policies and procedures set forth in the SDM Student Handbook as well as University at Buffalo Rules and Regulations.